A radiographer examining a mammogram image.

 .
 Authors suggest that further analysis of other trials might help clarify the long-term effects of early screening.

-The Cancer Research UK supported AgeX trial is in progress and will assess the mortality benefit of inviting women aged 47-49 and 71-73 to breast screening.
-The trial is due to end in 2026.
+The Cancer Research UK supported AgeX trial will assess the benefit of inviting women aged 47-49 and 71-73 to breast screening.

 Risk stratified screening evidence

-Individuals with a high risk of developing breast cancer could be offered screening more frequently or with a different screening method.
+People with a high risk of developing breast cancer could be offered more frequent screening, or be screened using a different method.
 Additionally, individuals with a low risk of breast cancer could have longer screening intervals.

 Risk stratification has the potential to improve service efficiencies, reduce screening harms and facilitate earlier detection of cancer